faizanshoukat5/invo-zone-homepage/README.md

+// InvoZone Homepage – Modern, animated, and responsive React front end for a tech company landing page.

 # invozone

 A modern, visually-rich React web application inspired by invozone.com.
 Features a glassmorphic navigation bar, animated hero section with video background, interactive engagement models, and a fully responsive layout.
 Built for performance, accessibility, and a premium user experience.